simulationcraft/simc/READ_ME_FIRST.txt

 reports for both individual and raid performance.
 Currently, it is a command-line tool in which the player profiles are specified via parameter files.

-Documentation can be found here: http://code.google.com/p/simulationcraft/wiki/
+Documentation can be found here: http://code.google.com/p/simulationcraft/wiki/StartersGuide

 =============================================================================================

-What is in the Install?
+What is in the Archive?

 Windows Platforms:
+(1) READ_ME_FIRST.txt => This file
-(1) simc.exe => Command-line simulation executable
+(2) simc.exe => Command-line simulation executable
-(2) SimulationCraft.exe => Basic graphic user-interface.
+(3) SimulationCraft.exe => Basic graphic user-interface.
 Accepts drag-n-drop of .simc profiles.
-(3) Win32OpenSSL_Light-*.exe => OpenSSL for Qt (some Windows platforms already have this).
+(4) Win32OpenSSL_Light-*.exe => OpenSSL for Qt (some Windows platforms already have this).
+Install this if you're getting errors when using the browser in the GUI.
-(4) Legend.html => Glossary for simulation output
+(5) Legend.html => Glossary for simulation output
+(6) Welcome.html => Welcome screen for the GUI
-(5) phonon4.dll and Qt*.dll => dlls necessary for simcqt.exe to run
+(7) phonon4.dll and Qt*.dll => dlls necessary for simcqt.exe to run
+(8) /profiles => All of the DPS profiles you will find in the GUI (9) /profiles_heal => Experimental healing and tanking profiles

 Posix Platforms: (Linux, OSX, etc)
 (1) simc => Command-line simulation executable